Pre-trial detention: During custody

 The period of investigation and custody after the arrest of a criminal suspect shall not exceed two months.
-Cases that are complicated and cannot be terminated after the time limit expires may be extended for one month with the approval of the People's Procuratorate at the next higher level.
+Cases that are complicated and cannot be terminated after the time limit expires may be extended for one month with the approval of the prosecutor's office at the next higher level.

-If the investigation cannot be terminated after the expiration of the preceding article, it may be extended for two months with the approval or decision of the People's Procuratorate of the province, autonomous region, or municipality directly under the Central Government.
+If the investigation cannot be terminated after the expiration of the preceding article, it may be extended for two months with the approval or decision of the provincial, autonomous region, or home rule city prosecutor's office.